 COMPARISON BETWEEN DESKTOP AND WEB APPLICATIONS

 Desktop applications are different from web applications in many aspects.
-Following are the key differences between desktop applications and web applications which will help you to effectively test both the desktop applications and the web applications.
+The following are the key differences between desktop applications and web applications which will help you to effectively test both the desktop applications and web applications.

 |Run on personal computers and work stations||Run on browsers|